TokenCut: Segmenting Objects in Images and Videos with Self-supervised Transformer and Normalized Cut: Related Work

-\paragraph*{Unsupervised saliency detection} Unsupervised saliency detection seeks to segment a salient object within an image.
-Earlier works on this task~\cite{yan2013hierarchical, zhu2014saliency, jiang2013salient, li2015weighted} use techniques such as color contrast~\cite{cheng2014global}, certain background priors~\cite{wei2012geodesic}, or super-pixels~\cite{li2015weighted, yang2013saliency}.
-More recently, unsupervised deep models~\cite{ zhang2018deep, nguyen2019deepusps} propose to learn with noisy pseudo-labels generated from different handcrafted saliency methods. ~\cite{voynov2021object} shows that unsupervised GANs allow to differentiate between foreground and background pixels and generate high-quality saliency masks.
-In this work, we show that incorporating a simple post-processing step into our method for unsupervised object discovery can provide a strong baseline method for unsupervised saliency detection. \paragraph*{Unsupervised video segmentation} Given an unlabeled video, unsupervised video segmentation aims to generate pixel-level masks for the object of interest in the video.
+\paragraph*{Unsupervised video segmentation} Given an unlabeled video, unsupervised video segmentation aims to generate pixel-level masks for the object of interest in the video.
 Prior works segment objects by selecting super-pixels~\cite{koh2017primary}, learning flattened 3D object representations~\cite{lao2018extending}, constructing an adversarial network to mask a region such that the model can predict the optical flow of the masked region~\cite{yang2019unsupervised}, or reconstructing the optical flow in a self-supervised manner~\cite{yang2021self}, etc. DyStaB~\cite{yang2021dystab} first partitions the motion field by minimizing the temporal consistent mutual information and then uses the segments to learn the object detector, in which the models are jointly trained with a bootstrapping strategy.
 The deformable sprites method (DeSprite)~\cite{ye2022deformable} trains a video auto-encoder to segment the object of interest by decomposing the video into layers of persistent motion groups.
 In contrast to these methods~\cite{yang2019unsupervised, yang2021self, yang2021dystab}, our proposed method does not require prior training on videos.
 Compared with methods~\cite{koh2017primary, lao2018extending} that do not train on videos, our method achieves superior performance.